Karthikrajatp/a-s/README.md

 # add&search
-simple add and search in flask!!
+simple add and search using flask and sqlite!!